tirimatangi/LazyMath/README.md

 **LazyMath** is a header-only math library written in C++17.
 The features are

 * Linear solver using conjugate gradient algorithm.
 Both real and complex matrices are supported.
 Also linear constraints can be given.
-* Function minimizer using Levenberg-Marquardt algorithm with or without constraints.
+* Function minimizer using Levenberg-Marquardt algorithm with or without non-linear constraints.

 ## Examples